outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - we've applied the logic of the 'subset-container' connection in the definitions to the subsets a & b, to identify their connected container components (b & c, and c)
         - proofs also have this restriction, in that they can apply definitions/rules to identify connections between components, if the rules specify certain (having certainty attributes like absolute, constant, required, or definitive) connections like equivalence
         - proofs are a combination of rules with certain connections
-        - 'proof templates' can be constructed using connectible/interactive rule sets (applying structures like combinations to core components of a proof like rule sets)
+        - 'proof templates' (structures) can be constructed using connectible/interactive rule sets (applying structures like combinations to core components of a proof like rule sets)
-        - you can match input-outputs (like question-proof) using proof templates (connection sequences between question & proof), but you may not know the proof in advance (like if doing combinatorial analysis on functions to see if anything can be proven about the functions)
+        - you can match input-outputs (like question-proof) using proof templates (connection sequences between question & proof), if there's a proof template that matches the input question & output proof, but you may not know the proof in advance (like if doing combinatorial analysis on functions to see if anything can be proven about the functions)
+          - example question: prove that 'a is a subset of c', given rules 'a is a subset of b' and 'b is a subset of c'
+          - example proof:
+            - prove:
+              - 'a is a subset of c' = 'a has only elements that appear in c, but c has more'
+            - apply definition of 'subset'
+              - 'a is a subset of b' = 'a has only elements that appear in b, but b has more'
+              - 'b is a subset of c' = 'b has only elements that appear in c, but c has more'
+              - 'a is a subset of c' = 'a has only elements that appear in c, but c has more' (arrived at proof using 'subset' definition)
+          - proof template:
+            - specific template:
+              - to prove that an attribute is transitive for a standard case (three input components), given example connection rules regarding the component with the attribute (subset) & the component giving it that attribute (set), and given a definition that makes testing for definition fit as simple as a set of basic calculations ('does a only have elements that appear in b', and 'does b have more elements') where the connection rules connect two different component pairs in the set of three input components, and the proof requirement is to prove that the remaining pair is also connected in the same way, apply the definition of the connection rule to the remaining pair to test for definition fit

     - examine connection between fractals, sequences, averages, origins, multipliers (self, as in power), & circles
       - fractals as a relevant structure for adding sequences of fractions (adding numbers similar to itself on a smaller scale, infinitely) as a way of producing inputs to circles created by transforming a fractal spiral, where the origin is the original number as a base for applying increasingly smaller scales